Top

 If the receiving spouse remarries, alimony payments would generally terminate.
 If the receiving spouse cohabitates with a new partner, alimony will not automatically be terminated, but you can file a motion with the court to do so.

-There are many other factors which may be considered by the court to determine how long support will last and how much will be awarded.
+There are many other factors that may be considered by the court to determine how long support will last and how much will be awarded.
 Attorney Melissa Williams can work with you to give you an understanding of the way judges operate and what you might be able to expect.
 Our Austin alimony attorney has over 25 years of experience in the field of family law and uses in-depth knowledge of state law to the benefit of our clients.

 If you are petitioning for alimony, turn to Melissa M. Williams for the skilled legal assistance you need to achieve the best possible outcome for your circumstances.
 Our team has exclusively practiced family law for more than two decades and is committed to providing compassionate and knowledgeable legal advice.